return-of-modding/ReturnOfModding/docs/lua/classes/YYObjectBase.md

 ### `cinstance`

-nil if not a CInstance
+- Type: `CInstance or nil if not a CInstance`

-- Type: `CInstance|nil`

 ### `script_name`

-nil if not a SCRIPTREF.
 Can be used to then hook the function with a pre / post script hook.
 The `gml_Script_` prefix may need to be removed for the hook to work.

-- Type: `string|nil`
+- Type: `string or nil if not a SCRIPTREF`